 For the printed academic production there are three areas as a red thread.
 One is education history and history didactics, an area in which Lars Elenius is a professor at Umeå University and at Luleå University of Technology.
 He has developed models for how education for minorities can be regarded as national metasystems and has made international comparisons in the area.

-The second is the national minorities' history in terms of minority policy, ethnic policy and historical use.
-Here, a new effort has been made in research and education for the national minorities, especially the Sami, the Tower demolition and the Swedes.
+The second is the national minorities' history in terms of minority policy, ethnic policy and the use of history by different actors.
+Within this field pioneer research and education is made regarding national minorities, especially the Sámi, the Tornedalians and the Sweden Finns.
 It has given voice to marginalized groups.

-In 2002, Lars Elenius initiated a collaboration between historians in northernern Norway, Sweden, Finland and Russia and developed a network of academics at the universities of the region.
-Within this network, 27 historians from the four countries wrote a history of the history of suburban Europe as a transnational and transregional historical writing.
-Lars Elenius was the main editor and co-authors.
-In parallel with this, an encyclopedia of the Barents region was produced in two bands with contributions from over 300 researchers throughout the region.
-The history book and the encyclopedia have contradicted nationalist historical writing and specifically integrated different minorities in historical writing.
-The three books can be seen as a knowledge of Northern Europe's history and community development.
+In 2002, Lars Elenius initiated a collaboration between historians in northern Norway, Sweden, Finland and Russia and developed an academic network involving the universities of the region.
+Within this network, 27 historians from the four countries wrote a history of sub-Arctic Europe, creating both transnational and transregional historical writing.
+Lars Elenius was the main editor and one of the co-authors.
+In parallel with this, an encyclopedia of the Barents Region was produced, consisting of two bands, with contributions from over 300 researchers throughout the region.
+The history book and the encyclopedia have challenged nationalist historical writing, specifically by integrating different minorities in the historical writing.
+The three books can be regarded as a collected work of knowledge about Northern Europe's history and its community development.

-Lars Salviusföreningen was formed by the Swedish Authors' Association, Svenska Förläggerföreningen and Sveriges Tidskrifter.
+Lars Salviusföreningen consists of the Swedish Authors' Association, Svenska Förläggarföreningen and Sveriges Tidskrifter.
 It annually distributes scholarships to authors and publishers whose works are used at colleges and universities.